 Exceptions to the Law on Suspicious Transaction Reports

 There are some statutory exemptions to Suspicious Transactions Reports on the grounds of professional secrecy for certain professionals.
-For example, professionals such as lawyers, notary publics, legal stakeholders, independent legal auditors who got the information in their course of defending or advising their client in a legal proceeding are exempted from reporting the information as Suspicious Transactions.
+For example, professionals such as lawyers, notary publics, legal stakeholders, and independent legal auditors who got the information in their course of defending or advising their client in a legal proceeding are exempted from reporting the information as Suspicious Transactions.

-Furthermore, DNFBPs board members, employees, and authorized representatives shall not be legally liable for any administrative, civil or criminal liability for reporting to the Federal Intelligence Unit when the information is given in good faith.
+Furthermore, DNFBPs board members, employees, and authorized representatives shall not be legally liable for any administrative, civil, or criminal liability for reporting to the Federal Intelligence Unit when the information is given in good faith.

 If you have questions relating to a Suspicious Transaction Report, contact Farahat & Co. today.